singlao01/Medium-App/README.md

 ## Overview

-Medium inspiredi for reading and writing blog posts, featuring a clean design and emphasis on quality content.
+Medium inspired for reading and writing blog posts, featuring a clean design and emphasis on quality content.
 Users can follow writers, interact with posts, and publish their own stories.

 ## Features